karuppiah7890/vault-policy-cp/README.md

 $ vault server -dev -dev-root-token-id root -dev-listen-address 127.0.0.1:8300
 ```

-We see that it has no auth enabled.

 I'm using the Vault Root Token here for full access

 ```bash